go-task/task/README.md

 If Bash is available (Linux and Windows while on Git Bash), the commands will run in Bash, otherwise will fallback to `cmd` (on Windows).

-If you ommit a task name a name of default will be assumed.
+If you ommit a task name, "default" will be assumed.

 ### Environment
 You can specify environment variables that are added when running a command: